 Yes.
 Your orientation will be on Monday and will go through everything you need to know for your time in Bali.
 You will be shown around Tianyar, where the shops, ATM and taxi rank will all be pointed out to you.

 Our local coordinator will go through all of the important health and safety information that you should follow during your time in Bali.
-You’ll learn about the Sri Lankan way of life and the cultural differences.
+You’ll learn about the Balinese way of life and the cultural differences.

 What is the weather like in Bali?